teething baby

 If this was the case, no one would have a baby that sleeps in the first 3 years and that is not the case.
 If this is your situation, I recommend looking at establishing a healthy sleep foundation so that your baby is able to sleep independently.
 Ideally, this would occur before your baby starts teething between 4-6 months old, but it’s never too late!

-Studies do show that getting less than the recommended amount of sleep heightens sensitivity to pain, so if your baby is not sleeping well, to begin with, then your baby’s sleep problems may worsen during times of teething.
+Studies do show that getting less than the recommended amount of sleep heightens pain sensitivity, so if your baby is not sleeping well, to begin with, then your baby’s sleep problems may worsen during times of teething.
 This is why it’s so important for your baby to get as much sleep as possible so that they are better suited to get through the teething ups and downs.

 Every baby has an off night, but it’s easier to discern teething symptoms in a baby that normally sleeps well at baseline